 This incredible achievement made the world really excited about chess and inspired new generations of players in America.
 Many chess players grew up on his books “My 60 memorable games” and “Bobby Fischer teaches chess”.

 Fischer was quite innovative.
-In 1988, he suggested a chess clock with increment after each move, which nowadays is used everywhere.
-Well known chess variant “Chess960” was also invented by him and sometimes is called Fischerandom.
+In 1988, he suggested a chess clock with increments after each move, which nowadays is used everywhere.
+Well-known chess variant “Chess960” was also invented by him and sometimes is called Fischerandom.
+You can learn some of the best chess tactics here.

 Best Chess Players #4 Anatoly Karpov (b.
 1953)